alanleungcn/notion-fix/README.md

 # Notion Fix

-A userscript to fix the follow bugs in Notion
+A userscript to fix the following bugs in Notion

 # Installation